How to Get Into Brown PLME (Sample Essays Included)

 ----

 Question 1: Committing to a future career as a physician while in high school requires careful consideration and self-reflection.
-Explain your personal motivation to pursue a career in medicine.
-(250 word limit)
+Explain your personal motivation to pursue a career in medicine, and why the Program in Liberal Medical Education (PLME) will best meet your professional and personal goals.
+(500 words)

 An excellent response to this prompt will be two-pronged.
 Your child should discuss the experiences through which they’ve developed their interest in medicine, such as coursework, extracurriculars, shadowing, research, or relevant personal experiences.
 They should also take care to convey that they’ve thought through their decision to dedicate themselves to a challenging profession.
 Admissions officers will be looking to see both exposure to the field and mature, clear-eyed commitment.